Alireza-Motazedian/Dockerized_LSTM/README.md

 <none>                                     <none>  1e904ba38c6d  14 hours ago   742MB
 ```

-#### What are these `<none>` images?
+### What are these `<none>` images?

-These are called "dangling images" and they typically appear in these scenarios:
+These are called "dangling images" and usually appear when:

-- When you rebuild an image with the same tag - the old image becomes "dangling" and shows up as `<none>:<none>`
+- You rebuild an image with the same tag—the old image becomes "dangling" and shows as `<none>:<none>`
-- When a build fails or is interrupted in the middle
+- A build fails or is interrupted
-- When you pull a new version of an image, and the old one loses its tag
+- You pull a new version of an image, and the old one loses its tag

-#### Why should you care?
+### Why should you care?

 Dangling images:

-- Take up disk space unnecessarily
+- Consume disk space unnecessarily
 - Make your image list harder to read
 - Serve no practical purpose

-#### How to remove dangling images:
+### How to remove dangling images:

-You can safely remove all dangling images using:
+You can safely remove all dangling images with:

 ```bash
 docker image prune -f
 ```

-Or use the alias we defined earlier:
+Or use the alias defined earlier:

 ```bash
 drmif
 ```

-After running this command, you'll see output listing all the deleted images:
+After running this command, you'll see output listing all deleted images:

 ```
 Deleted Images: